davidsirvent/Crawler/README.md

 (Web) Crawler
 =============

 (Web) Crawler is a python script that (as you can imagine) crawl info from a web.
-The crawler extract (if available) title, description and all anchors storing in a sqlite database.
+The crawler extracts (if available) title, description and all anchors, storing it in a sqlite database.
 If requested, the crawling is recursive on found Urls.

 ```
 usage: crawler.py [-h] [-v] [-t SECONDS] [-n] [-r] [-e filename.csv]